daxcee/Transaction-Categorize-Clients/README.md

 This is the solution to the MindSumo challenge for Capital One: Use transaction data to categorize clients: https://www.mindsumo.com/contests/credit-card-transactions

-I wrote five Java classes to solve this project.
+Five Java classes were written to solve this project.
 Three of these classes solves the three questions (including the bonus questions) respectively.
 Two other classes are helper classes.
 The classes are explained below.
 The three questions are solved with time and space complexity O(n), where n is the number of subscriptions.
 It took roughly 8 seconds to run all the codes for all the questions in my laptop.

 *****************************
 **  1. The class Solution  **